urcsc170/2018-spring-csc170/lab07-css-for-layout/instructions.md

 You can play around with some of the styles above.
 Google `css justify-content` or `css flex-wrap`, and read-up on the options you have.
 Try some of the other values to see what they do.

-- Then, create a new style in your CSS using a decendent selector targeting the LIs inside the new class - something like this: `.flowing-boxes li` and add these declarations:
+- Then, create a new style in your CSS using a descendent selector targeting the LIs inside the new class - something like this: `.flowing-boxes li` and add these declarations:

 ```css
 flex-basis: 200px;